-- Specific condominium project criteria help you get projects approved easily and sell more Condominium Unit Mortgages to Freddie Mac.
+- Specific condominium project criteria help you approve projects easily and sell more condominium unit mortgages to Freddie Mac.

 - Fannie Mae Project Eligibility Review Service (PERS) – Final project approval.

-- Federal Housing Administration (FHA) – approved condominium projects for FHA mortgages, available online at https://entp.hud.gov/idapp/html/condlook.cfm.
+- Federal Housing Administration (FHA) – approved condominium projects for FHA mortgages, list available online at https://entp.hud.gov/idapp/html/condlook.cfm.

 - Reciprocal reviews may provide you more flexibility to capture additional market share.

 We’ve added more flexibility and simplicity by exempting certain condominium unit mortgages from review.
 To be eligible under Exempt From Review (Guide Section 5701.7) the mortgage must meet the requirements detailed in 5701.7 including the mortgage must be:

 - Secured by a condominium unit in a 2- to 4-unit condominium project, or